EthereumPostalService/eps-core/README.md

 # Ethereum Postal Service

-Send physical letters with an on-chain smart contract call.
+Send physical letters with an Ethereum smart contract call.
+An interface can be found at [EthereumPostalService.com](https://ethereumpostalservice.com/) or the contract can be called directly at `0x02ac179Cbb5d118769cD561B5e76e12ab6d68132` on both Ethereum and Optimism (coming soon to a chain near you!).

 Is it trustless?
 No.